 Solange and Stephen James Joyce Collection

-Stephen Joyce considered the “strong and important” connection between his grandfather and Samuel Beckett as a factor in considering the University as a suitable recipient, feeling that the co-location of the two collections would “considerably enhance” both.
+Stephen James Joyce considered the “strong and important” connection between his grandfather and Samuel Beckett as a factor in considering the University as a suitable recipient, feeling that the co-location of the two collections would “considerably enhance” both.

-Updates on progress will be available from via the Special Collections social media and on this website,
+Updates on progress will be available from via the Special Collections social media and on this website.